core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### Non-CAPABLE Devices Operating in FS Mode {#non-capable-fs-mode}

 Devices may not be pre-provisioned with Bootstrap material, for instance due to storage limitations of their persistent memory or to fulfill particular use cases.
-Bootstrap material specifically consists in the Bootstrap Master Secret and Bootstrap Master Salt, while Latest material specifically consists in the Latest Master Secret and Latest Master Salt as defined in {{key-material-handling}}.
+Bootstrap material specifically consists of the Bootstrap Master Secret and Bootstrap Master Salt, while Latest material specifically consists of the Latest Master Secret and Latest Master Salt as defined in {{key-material-handling}}.

 Normally, a non-CAPABLE device always uses KUDOS in no-FS mode.
 An exception is possible, if the Bootstrap material is dynamically installed at that device through an in-band process between that device and the peer device.
 In such a case, it is possible for that device to run KUDOS in FS mode with the peer device.